ScottLogic/openapi-forge/README.md

 ## Testing

 A primary goal of OpenAPI Forge is to provide robust and extensively tested client libraries.
-This project uses a BDD-style testing approach, with the various test scenarios found in the `[tree/master/features](features)` folder of this repository.
+This project uses a BDD-style testing approach, with the various test scenarios found in the [`features`](features) folder of this repository.
 These tests use the standard Gherkin format, which is supported by most programming languages.

 In order to test your generator you'll need to choose a suitable test runner (e.g. [Cucumber](https://www.npmjs.com/package/@cucumber/cucumber) for JavaScript).
 The standard pattern for each test is that it generates a client API using a schema snippet, then validates the generated output.